marekrost/mysql-workbench-debian-patch/README.md

 # MySQL Workbench MariaDB compatibility patch

-This repository stores a simple patch file which has to be applied to source code of MySQL Workbench in order to successfully build it using MariaDB dev libraries on Linux.
+A patch that enables building MySQL Workbench from source code when using MariaDB development libraries on Debian.
 Tested on clean Debian 11 installation.

 More on this topic: https://www.marekrost.cz/getting-mysql-workbench-to-work-on-debian-11